codeonlyjs/website/content/guide/templateUpdateSemantics.md

 This improves performance particularly when updating the DOM.

-For properties of Component elements nested in the template note:
+For properties of Component elements nested in the template this means:

 * Your component instance won't receive a property set accessor call unless the property value actually changes.